Discover the career path of Paul Bastock, from the first major opportunity to industry-changing achievements.

 In May 2007, Paul Bastock joined Rushden & Diamonds after St Alban's relegation from the Conference.

-In March 2011, Paul Bastock rejoined his former club, Boston United, before leaving at the end of the season.
+In March 2011, Paul Bastock rejoined his former club Boston United.

-In October 2014, Paul Bastock moved up a division to sign for St Neots Town where he would go on to play his 1,000th game in senior football.
+In October 2014, Paul Bastock moved to St Neots Town, where he would play his 1,000th game in senior football.

 In the summer of 2014, Paul Bastock joined Royston Town, linking up with ex-St Albans manager Steve Castle.

-In the summer of 2015, Paul Bastock moved to league counterparts Dunstable Town.
+In the summer of 2015, Paul Bastock moved to Dunstable Town.

 In January 2016, Paul Bastock moved to Stamford.

-On 21 September 2017, Paul Bastock signed for Wisbech Town on dual registration terms, while already playing for Corby Town.
+On September 21, 2017, Paul Bastock signed for Wisbech Town on dual registration terms, while also playing for Corby Town.

-In the summer of 2017, Paul Bastock departed from Stamford after injury sidelined him for parts of his time with the club.
+In the summer of 2017, Paul Bastock departed Stamford.

 In March 2018, Paul Bastock returned to Kettering Town on dual registration.

-On 27 August 2018, Paul Bastock was called upon at short notice to come out of retirement for one final league game for Grantham Town, due to injury.
+On August 27, 2018, Paul Bastock came out of retirement for one final league game due to injury, playing in the Northern Premier League fixture away to Basford United.

 On 18 October 2018, Paul Bastock signed for Pinchbeck United, and some days later made an appearance with the club on a UCL League Cup game.